 What to Do

-It’s a good idea to come to the Mississippi NRRA with a plan.
-A good place to start is the Mississippi River Visitor Center in downtown St. Paul.
 This is a must-stop for interactive exhibits, recreational information, and getting acquainted with all the park’s regions and opportunities.
 Kids will enjoy earning their junior ranger badge here.
 Helpful rangers can direct you to areas of interest, either by foot, bike, auto, or boat.

 Walkers and hikers will find numerous parks and trails for exploring the river’s natural areas.
 Shorter trails visit historical sites like Mill Ruins Park, the Stone Arch Bridge, and Minnehaha Falls.
 The longer, more rugged Winchell Trail and Pine Bend Bluffs hikes offer excellent views of the Mississippi River.
 By bike, visitors can explore the Coon Rapids Dam, Fort Snelling State Park, or ride a portion of the 3000-mile Mississippi River Trail.